Trojans coming off record-setting victory at Annika Intercollegiate

 USC also boasts four players ranked in the individual top 20.

-One of the most highly regarded coaches in the country, 18th-year USC Women's Golf Head Coach Andrea Gaston has directed three NCAA Championships teams, four NCAA individual champions, four NCAA Players of the Year, five Pac-12 Golfers of the Year, three Honda Sports Award winners, has been tabbed WGCA Coach of the Year three times, Pac-12 Coach of the Year twice and has built the Trojans into one of the NCAA's powerhouse programs.
+One of the most highly regarded coaches in the country, 19th-year USC Women's Golf Head Coach Andrea Gaston has directed three NCAA Championships teams, five NCAA individual champions, four NCAA Players of the Year, five Pac-12 Golfers of the Year, three Honda Sports Award winners, has been tabbed WGCA and Pac-12 Coach of the Year three times apiece and has built the Trojans into one of the NCAA's powerhouse programs.

-Gaston, inducted into the WGCA Hall of Fame in 2010, guided the Trojans to NCAA titles in 2003, 2008 and 2013 and the Trojans finished second by just one stroke in 2010 and 2012.
-Under Gaston, Troy has made the NCAA Championships 16 years in a row, has finished in the top 5 for the past eight years (the longest active streak in the country), has finished in the top 3 in six of the past eight years, in the top 4 nine times and in the top 7 13 times.
-Additionally, 16 of her golfers have earned a combined 34 All-American honors.
+Gaston, inducted into the WGCA Hall of Fame in 2010, guided the Trojans to NCAA titles in 2003, 2008 and 2013 and the Trojans finished second by just one stroke in 2010 and 2012 and by two strokes in 2014 - a combined four strokes over three years.
+Under Gaston, Troy has made the NCAA Championships 17 years in a row and has finished in the top 5 for the past nine years (the longest active streak in the country).
+USC has finished second four times, has 10 top 4 finishes and 13 in the top 5.
+Additionally, 17 of her golfers have earned a combined 39 All-American honors.

 USC's wire-to-wire NCAA titles came in the same fashion as its 2003 and 2008 NCAA wins.
 The 2003 Trojans won by 15 strokes while the 2008 team won by six.